MJKWoolnough/errors/README.md

 }
 ```

-Wrapper is used to get the underlying error for a wrapped error
+Wrapper is used to get the underlying error for a wrapped error.